smarchante1/personal-portfolio/src/content/hero/index.md

 ---
 title: 'Hey there, im'
 name: 'Stephanie Marchante'
-subtitle: 'Junior Software-Engineer and Bass Wizardess.'
+subtitle: 'Software-Engineer and Bass Wizardess.'
 contactText: 'Lets Chat'
 ---

-I'm a software engineer and bass guitarist based in Seattle, WA.
+I'm a Software Engineer and bass guitarist based in Seattle, WA.
 I love learning about new technologies and flexing my Agile development chops on new and exciting projects.